billwiliams/NLP/deep_n_grams/README.md

 # Deep N-grams

-Eexploring Recurrent Neural Networks `RNN` by implementing a system to predict next set of characters using previous characters.
+Exploring Recurrent Neural Networks `RNN` by implementing a system to predict next set of characters using previous characters.
 - We will be using the fundamentals of google's [trax](https://github.com/google/trax) package to implement the  deeplearning model.

 outcomes:-